Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects: Observations

 In the early 2000s POINT-AGAPE \cite{POINT-AGAPE:2005swi} found 6 events, significantly more than the $\sim 1$ they expected from self-lensing.
 They concluded that if the average mass of COs is $\sim 1 (0.01) M_{\odot}$, then at 95\% confidence they make up more than $20 (8) \% $ of the MW halo.
 Subsequently, MEGA \cite{2006A&A...446..855D} and PLAN \cite{2014ApJ...783...86C} both concluded (using detailed calculations of the detection efficiency, and also more sophisticated mass models of M31 to calculate the self-lensing rate) that their observed event rates were broadly consistent with self lensing, and constrained the MW halo fraction in Solar mass COs to be less than $(20-30) \%$.

 More recently high cadence (2 minute sampling interval) observations of M31 have been carried out using the Hyper Suprime-Cam (HSC) on the Subaru telescope \cite{Niikura:2017zjd,Sugiyama:2026kpv}.
-Initial observations found one candidate event which led to a constraint $f \lesssim 10^{-2}$ for $10^{-5} \lesssim M/M_{\odot} \lesssim 10^{-9}$ \cite{Niikura:2017zjd,Niikura:2017zjd}.
+Initial observations found one candidate event which led to a constraint $f \lesssim 10^{-2}$ for $10^{-9} \lesssim M/M_{\odot} \lesssim 10^{-5}$ \cite{Niikura:2017zjd,Niikura:2017zjd}.
 The finite size of the lensed stars reduces the magnification \cite{1994ApJ...430..505W}, and makes the constraint weaker than it would otherwise be, for $M \lesssim 10^{-7} M_{\odot}$ \cite{Niikura:2017zjd,Smyth:2019whb}.
 Very recently this work has been updated with additional data, and improved analysis of the original data (in particular the inclusion of finite source size effects in the detection efficiency estimation) \cite{Sugiyama:2026kpv}.
 Twelve microlensing candidates have been identified, with 4 being classed as secure, high-significance, detections.
 If these events are due to COs in the MW halo the corresponding mass and halo fraction are $M \sim (10^{-7} - 10^{-6}) M_{\odot}$ and $f \sim 0.01-0.1$.
+Mr\'{o}z and Udalski have, however, carried out an independent reanalysis of the data and argue that all 12 candidate events are in fact variable stars \cite{Mroz:2026nez}. \\